-The subscription will never cost you more than $80 per month even if your account balance is worth millions.
-From this alone, it is easy to see that Nest Wealth is great for investors with a high net worth.
+The subscription will never cost you more than $80 per month, even if your account balance is worth millions.
+From this alone, it is easy to see that Nest Wealth is excellent for investors with a high net worth.

 Let’s say you have $25,000 to invest.
-If you were to put that money into Wealthsimple, your annual fee will be $125 since they charge 0.50% for investments between $5k and $100k.
+If you were to put that money into Wealthsimple, your annual fee would be $125 since they charge 0.50% for investments between $5k and $100k.

-If you were to invest the same amount of money in Nest Wealth, the annual fee will be $240 based on the $20/month subscription model:
+If you were to invest the same amount of money in Nest Wealth, the annual fee would be $240 based on the $20/month subscription model:

 We like the transparency of the subscription fees.
 We also like the zero minimum deposit.
 What we don’t like are the trading fees, which are capped at $100 per account annually.
 If you joined before November 5, 2018, you’ll be using Nest Wealth’s custodian National Bank Independent Network (NBIN), which charges a flat rate of $9.99 per trade.

-If you are new to the world of robo advisors, Nest Wealth offers 3 months free to any new client if you sign up using our link.
+If you are new to the world of robo advisors, Nest Wealth offers three months free to any new client if you sign up using our link.